If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 For raw honey in comb, wrap the comb in plastic paper that will not allow moisture in.
 You may cut the raw honeycomb into smaller pieces and freeze them on a plate.
 Once they are frozen, use a food sealer to pack each section of the honeycomb in a vacuum.
 This way, no ice crystals will form on the comb and ruin it in storage.
 You can then use the frozen comb in small amounts as you like.
 The frozen honeycomb thaws out and is ready for use in a few hours at room temperature.

 How to Store Honey in Mason Jars

-Mason jars are molded glass jars that are popular in home canning for food preservation.
+Mason jars are moulded glass jars that are popular in home canning for food preservation.
 They are named after their inventor John Landis Mason, who took out a patent on the jars in 1858.
 A Mason jar has a screw thread on its mouth’s outer perimeter.
 The thread accepts a metal ring or band.
 Today, soda-lime glass is largely used to make Mason jars.

 When screwed down, the band of a Mason jar presses down a stamped steel lid on the jar’s rim.
 The steel lid is disc-shaped and often tin-plated.
 On the underside of the lid is an integral rubber ring that creates the famous hermetic sealing of Mason jars.
 Bands and lids mostly come with new jars, but you can buy them from various suppliers separately.
 The bands for sealing Mason jars are reusable but the lids are made for single use in canning.

-Mason jars have been overtaken by other methods and products in commercial canning but remain a favorite in honey storage.
-This is because the glass used to make the jar does not react with honey and oxidize it.
+Mason jars have been overtaken by other methods and products in commercial canning but remain a favourite in honey storage.
+This is because the glass used to make the jar does not react with honey and oxidizes it.
 However, make sure to use plastic or rubber liners with the metal lid of Mason jars or leave some head space.
 Honey stored in a Mason jar should not come into contact with the metal lid.